 While the Nile River runs through all of Egypt on a north/south line, it is famous for its river cruises.
 What was once the center of importance for Ancient Egypt has become a popular tourist destination as agriculture has changed throughout history.
 Instead of cultivating crops, the Nile River is home to ancient sites and relics, as well as beautiful scenery.

 Grand Egyptian Museum

 For those who are going to Egypt at the end of the current year, you will have the chance to visit the brand new Grand Egyptian Museum.
-There is much anticipation about this new installment in Cairo because it will hold the largest collection of Tutankhaman relics in the world.
+There is much anticipation about this new installment in Cairo because it will hold the largest collection of Tutankhamun relics in the world.

 Get Out There and Go

 With endless adventures, Egypt is the place to go for those who wish to explore an ancient civilization that has not been forgotten.
-But while Egypt has remained tied to their ancient culture, the country has also become a modern hotspot.
+While Egypt has remained tied to their ancient culture, the country has also become a modern hotspot.
 With plenty of posh resorts and new construction, you can experience the ancient world in the comfort of modern-day amenities.